Air Force: No plan to involuntarily recall pilots to fill shortage

 The executive order amends an emergency declaration signed by President George W. Bush after the Sept.
 11, 2001, terror attacks.

-Last week, Air Force Secretary Heather Wilson said the service was short 2,000 pilots of its requirements.
+Last week, Air Force Secretary Heather Wilson said the service was short by approximately 2,000 pilots of its requirements.

 Over the summer, Wilson announced the Air Force was increasing incentive pay to officers and enlisted crew members for the first time in 18 years.